 As is often the case in a small town, Gordo doesn't have a public transportation system that people use for their commute.

-The education level of Gordo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.27% of adults 25 and older in Gordo have a college degree.
+The percentage of adults in Gordo who are college-educated is close to the national average for all communities of 21.84%: 17.27% of the adults in Gordo have a bachelor's degree or advanced degree.

 The per capita income in Gordo in 2022 was $23,293, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $93,172 for a family of four.
 However, Gordo contains both very wealthy and poor people as well.